ErikGartner/dTree/README.md

 ```

 ### Callbacks
 Below follows a short descriptions of the available callback functions that may be passed to dTree.
-See [dtree.js](https://github.com/ErikGartner/dTree/blob/master/src/dtree.js) for the default implementations.
+See [dtree.js](https://github.com/ErikGartner/dTree/blob/master/src/dtree.js) for the *default implementations*.

 #### nodeClick
 ```javascript